 Early-bird Application Deadline: Fall - August 1st; Winter/Spring - November 15th; Summer - April 1st.
 In the event you are unable to submit your application materials by the stated deadline, please feel free to submit your materials for a later review.
 If selected, your name will be placed on our waiting-listing for future internship opportunities as they become available.

 Applications are now open for the Fall 2019 intern cohort.
-Applications are due August 9th, 2019.
-The new intern orientation will be held on August 17th, 2019.

 Please email letter of interest expressing why you want to intern at the ACLU, resume, letter of recommendation and writing sample to: